A Generalization of Aztec Diamond Theorem, Part II: Introduction

-We introduce next a family of regions called \textit{generalized Douglas regions} (see \cite{Tri}) that can be considered as a common generalization of the Aztec diamonds and the Douglas' regions $D(n)$.
-The generalized Douglas regions were first introduced in the previous part of this paper \cite{Tri}, and also in \cite{Tri2} as a portion of the so called quasi-hexagons.
-Moreover, it has been proved by the author that the number of tilings of a generalized Douglas region is given by a power of $2$.
-The detail statement of the result is shown in Theorem \ref{gendoug} in the next part of this section.
-The goal of this paper is to give two \textit{new} proofs of Theorem \ref{gendoug}.
-If ones already read the prequel of this paper \cite{Tri}, they would like moving their attention quickly to the new proofs presented in the next sections.
+We consider a family of regions first introduced in \cite{Tri}, which can be considered as a common generalization of the Aztec diamonds and Douglas regions.

-From now on, the term ``diagonal" will be used to mean ``southwest-to-northeast diagonal".
-We define the unit of the distance between two lattice diagonals to be $\sqrt{2}/2$.
-Thus, the distances between any two successive diagonals drawn in of the region $D(n)$ are all 2.
-Next, we consider general situation when the distances between two successive drawn-in diagonals are arbitrary.
+From now on, the term ``diagonal" will be used to mean ``southwest-to-northeast lattice diagonal".
+The distances between any two successive drawn-in diagonals of the Douglas region $D(n)$ are all $\sqrt{2}$.
+Next, we consider the general situation when the distances between two successive drawn-in diagonals are arbitrary.

-Consider two distinguished lattice diagonals $\ell$ and $\ell'$ that are \textit{not} drawn-in diagonals, so that $\ell'$ is below $\ell$.
-Assume that $k-1$ diagonals have been drawn between $\ell$ and $\ell'$, with the distances between successive ones, starting from top, being $d_2,\dotsc,d_{k-2}$.
-The distance between $\ell$ and the top drawn-in diagonal is $d_1$, and the distance between the bottom drawn-in diagonal and $\ell'$ is $d_k$.
-The above setup of drawn-in diagonal gives a new lattice whose fundamental regions are squares or triangles.
-Moreover, the triangles only appear along the drawn-in diagonals.
+Suppose we have two lattice diagonals $\ell$ and $\ell'$ that are \textit{not} drawn-in diagonals, so that $\ell'$ is below $\ell$.
+Assume that $k-1$ diagonals have been drawn between $\ell$ and $\ell'$, with the distances between successive ones, starting from top, being $d_1\frac{\sqrt{2}}{2},d_2\frac{\sqrt{2}}{2},\dotsc,d_{k-1}\frac{\sqrt{2}}{2}$, for some positive integers $d_i$ (see Figure \ref{DouglasSchroder}).
+The above set-up of drawn-in diagonal gives a new lattice whose fundamental regions are unit squares or triangles (halves of a unit square).
+We note that the triangles only appear along the drawn-in diagonals.

-Given a positive integer $a$, we define the region $D_a(d_1,\dotsc,d_k)$ inspired by the Aztec diamonds and Douglas' regions as follows (see Figure \ref{DouglasSchroder} for an example).
-The southwestern and northeastern boundaries of $D_{a}(d_1,\dots,d_k)$ are defined in the next two paragraphs.
+Given a positive integer $a$, we define the region $D_a(d_1,\dotsc,d_k)$ as follows (see Figure \ref{DouglasSchroder} for an example).
+The southwestern and northeastern boundaries of $D_{a}(d_1,\dots,d_k)$ are defined in the next paragraph.